When the modern approach is nothing but hype

 "The modern approach" phrase has authority and it is influential because normally there is a big difference between the modern way of doing things vs the old and outdated way of doing things.
 We no longer use horses for transportation, and we no longer use telegrams for telecommunication, so who would want to be backwards and not follow the modern approach?

-In the PHP community, for example, we have seen numerous examples on how "modern PHP" has been hyped up to be equated with "object-oriented PHP", which as a result has caused many projects to become "modern OO spaghetti code".
+In the PHP community, for example, we have seen numerous examples on how "modern PHP" has been hyped up to be equated with "object-oriented PHP", which as a result has caused many projects to become "modern object oriented spaghetti code".

 Object-orientation for the sake of object-orientation can make everything more difficult.
 Inheritance hierarchies can become extremely brittle and unstable, and then we also have the huge object-relational structure to contend with.
 Object-oriented programming can bring at least as many problems to the table as it solves.